nbarkhina/MarioCompiler/README.md

 `npm install`

-Then run the TypeScript Compiler to build the JavaScript Files
+Then go into the source folder and run the TypeScript Compiler to build the JavaScript Files

+`cd source`

 `tsc`